-License Plates & Placards in ArkansasCompare Car Insurance Rates in 3 Easy Steps
+License Plates & Placards in ArkansasCompare Car Insurance Quotes in 3 Steps

-Registering your vehicle is done through the Office of Motor Vehicles (OMV).
+Registering your vehicle is done through the Office of Motor Vehicle (OMV).
 When you complete the registration process you will be issued license plates.

 Many drivers like to put special tags on their vehicles as a form of personal expression or to show support for a particular organization or cause.